No Rafa vs. Roger at US Open: del Potro beats Federer in QF | KitchenerPost.ca

 Federer failed to live up to his end of the bargain.

-Hours after Nadal did his part with an easy-as-can-be victory to get to the semifinals at Flushing Meadows, Federer was unable to join him for what would have been the most-anticipated showdown of the entire two weeks, wasting chances to take control and missing makable shots in a 7-5, 3-6, 7-6 (8), 6-4 loss to 2009 champion Juan Martin del Potro on Wednesday night.
+Hours after Nadal did his part with an easy-as-can-be victory to get to the semifinals at Flushing Meadows, Federer was unable to join him for what would have been the most-anticipated showdown of the entire two weeks, wasting chances to take control and missing shots he normally makes in a 7-5, 3-6, 7-6 (8), 6-4 loss to 2009 champion Juan Martin del Potro on Wednesday night.

+"He came up with the goods when he needed to," Federer said, "and I helped him a little bit sometimes, too, maybe."

+Federer described himself as too "edgy" and said "that little magic was missing."

+Given that he is 36, and Nadal is 31, perhaps it is time for the tennis world to concede that Roger vs. Rafa at the U.S. Open just will never happen.

+This is the sixth occasion when they were a round away from playing in New York, but one or the other lost — including eight years ago, when del Potro beat Nadal in the semifinals, then Federer in the final to end the Swiss star's run of five consecutive titles at the tournament.

-Federer entered the quarterfinals with an 18-0 Grand Slam record this season, including titles at the Australian Open and Wimbledon to raise his record count to 19 major championships.
+This time, Federer entered the quarterfinals 18-0 in Grand Slam play this season, including titles at the Australian Open and Wimbledon to raise his record count to 19 major championships.

 But he tweaked his back at a tournament last month, curtailing his preparation for the U.S. Open, and he was not quite at his best for stretches.
-He needed five sets to win each of his first two matches — and Wednesday, he succumbed to the same formula of massive forehands and booming serves that del Potro used when he upset Federer in the final eight years ago.
+He needed five sets to win each of his first two matches — and Wednesday, he succumbed to the del Potro's familiar formula of massive forehands and booming serves .

-Before the tournament began, Nadal was honest as can be when asked whether he hoped to face Federer at the only Grand Slam tournament where they've never met.
+The women's semifinals are both all-American matchups, the first time that's happened at the U.S. Open in 36 years : No. 9 Venus Williams vs. unseeded Sloane Stephens, and No. 15 Madison Keys vs. No. 20 CoCo Vandeweghe.

-Nadal, who has won two of his 15 Grand Slam trophies in New York, overwhelmed 19-year-old Russian Andrey Rublev 6-1, 6-2, 6-2 in the quarterfinals, then had to wait hours to see what Federer would do under the lights.
+Nadal, who won two of his 15 Grand Slam trophies in New York, overwhelmed 19-year-old Russian Andrey Rublev 6-1, 6-2, 6-2 in the quarterfinals, then had to wait hours to see what Federer would do under the lights against del Potro.

 Arthur Ashe Stadium was packed, and both men had loud groups of supporters.
-Federer's fans would cheer for del Potro's faults, considered bad etiquette in tennis.
-Del Potro's faction would break into raucous, soccer-style songs of "Ole, ole, ole, ole!
+Federer's fans cheered del Potro's faults, considered bad etiquette in tennis.
+Del Potro's faction broke into raucous, soccer-style songs of "Ole, ole, ole, ole!
 Del-po!
 Del-po!"

-"Well, I think it's my home court, too," del Potro said in an on-court interview.
+There was some sublime shotmaking by each player, but also some real shakiness from the 36-year-old Federer, whose forehand in particular was problematic: 22 of his 41 unforced errors came on that stroke.

 At 6-4, del Potro hammered a good return that caught Federer off-guard, resulting in a forehand into the net.
 At 6-5, del Potro delivered a service winner.
 At 7-6 — set up by a double-fault from del Potro — Federer missed a backhand, and his wife, Mirka, put her hands to her temples, before standing to offer encouragement.
 At 8-7, Federer's fourth and last set point, del Potro hit a huge forehand winner.